EJDiamond/Music-Trivia/README.md

 - A javascript quiz making tutorial was used and altered to help build the site [YouTube Tutorial](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2788s)
 - Instructions for how to store in the local storage was used from [YouTube Tutorial](https://www.youtube.com/watch?v=jfOv18lCMmw)
-- An open trivia dtabase was used to gather questions for the quiz [Quiz Database](https://opentdb.com/api_config.php)
+- An open trivia database was used to gather questions for the quiz [Quiz Database](https://opentdb.com/api_config.php)

 ## Media

-- Image used across the background of site were taken from [Pexels](https://www.pexels.com/)
+- Image used across the background of site was taken from [Pexels](https://www.pexels.com/)